CiscoTestAutomation/xpresso/README.md

   * `LOGS_DIR` should be somewhere with sufficient disk space for XPRESSO micros-ervices logs.
   * If data-dir is changed, you may have to update `workers` service data dir as well.
 Find `workers` service at `docker-compose.yml` file and update ``WORK_SOURCE`` environment variable pointing to the proper dir.
 * [ WARNING ]: in linux servers, make sure the max_map_count is set to at *least* 262144, ie `vm.max_map_count=262144`.
 See [elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) for details.
-* [ WARNING ]: in linux servers, uncomment the `/etc/localtime:/etc/localtime:ro` and `/etc/timezone:/etc/timezone:ro` entries under volumes for all services.
+* [ WARNING ]: in linux servers, uncomment the `/etc/localtime:/etc/localtime:ro` entries under volumes for all services to ensure timezone Xpresso uses matches your host.
 * [ OPTIONAL ]: at file `${BASE_DIR}/.env`, change `TAG` to most appropriate value for your XPRESSO instance.
 * [ OPTIONAL ]: by default no ports are exposed in Docker.
 For your testing purposes, you can uncomment the `ports` entry in `docker-compose.yml` file for the services you want.